All Episodes

 Every time I drink a Dunkin' Golden Hour Refresher, it's like the sun just finds me.

-So sipping these refreshers makes me the king of summer.
+So sipping these refreshers makes me the King of Summer.

 Only a Duncan.

-Was Chet Hanks on the bottom of the chat?
+Was Chet Hanks on the show?

 You don't know who Chet Hanks is?